Septennial Act 1715

 The Septennial Act 1715 (1 Geo.
 1. St. 2. c.
 38), sometimes called the Septennial Act 1716, was an act of the Parliament of Great Britain.
 It was passed in May 1716.
 It increased the maximum length of a parliament (and hence the maximum period between general elections) from three years to seven.
 This seven-year ceiling remained in law from 1716 until 1911.
 The previous limit of three years had been set by the Triennial Act 1694 (6 & 7 Will. & Mar. c.
 2), enacted by the Parliament of England.

 The act's ostensible aim was to reduce the expense caused by frequent elections.
 It did not require Parliament to last for a full term, but merely set a maximum length on its life.
 Most parliaments in the remainder of the eighteenth century did indeed last for six or seven years, with only two lasting for a shorter time.
 In the nineteenth century, the average length of a term of the Parliament of the United Kingdom was four years.
 One of the demands of the mid-nineteenth century Chartists—the only one that had not been achieved by the twentieth century—was for annually elected parliaments.

 The act was amended on 18 August 1911 by section 7 of the Parliament Act 1911 (1 & 2 Geo.
 5. c.
 13) to reduce the maximum term of a parliament to five years.

 The whole act was repealed by the Fixed-term Parliaments Act 2011 which required by law that elections be held at least once every five years.
 It has since been reenacted, with minor differences, as section 4 of the Dissolution and Calling of Parliament Act 2022.

 Provisions

 The text of the act was very short.
 As originally in force, it stated:

+Be it enacted by the King's most excellent Majesty, by and with the advice and consent of the lords spiritual and temporal, and commons, in Parliament assembled, and by the authority of the same, that this present Parliament, and all Parliaments that shall at any time hereafter be called, assembled, or held, shall and may respectively have continuance for seven years, and no longer, to be accounted from the day on which by the writ of summons this present Parliament hath been, or any future Parliament shall be, appointed to meet, unless this present or any such Parliament hereafter to be summoned shall be sooner dissolved by his Majesty, his heirs or successors.

 The act overturned certain provisions of the Triennial Act 1694 (6 & 7 Will. & Mar. c.
 2).